Zerthox/gw2-reffect/README.md

 - Screen border effects do not show durations.
 - No true stack count for duration stacking effects.
 - No information about effects hidden from the player.
-- No combining logic for multiple effects outside of grouping them into a single UI element.
+- No combining logic for multiple triggers outside of grouping stacks of multiple effects into a single UI element.
 - No information about profession resources when hidden from the player.
+- No information about ability cooldowns when hidden from the player.